Raziye Hatun: Career

-Raziye Hatun began her career as a lady-in-waiting to Sultan Murad, when he had been a prince and the governor of Manisa.
+Raziye Hatun began her career as a lady-in-waiting (concubine) to Sultan Murad, when he had been a prince and the governor of Manisa.
 She gained his mother Nurbanu Sultan's favour in Manisa, where she had visited him.

 She patronized a Şabaniye derviş of Albanian origin by the name of Şeyh Şüca as a skilled interpreter of dreams.
 He had been associated with the followers of Ümmi Sinan and had been a gardener at the court of Prince Murad.
 Upon Raziye's suggestion Murad also attached to him as one of his devotees.

 When Murad ascended the throne in 1574, he appointed Raziye Hatun in charges of kalfa, and of the financial affairs (vekilharc) of the imperial harem.
 She, Canfeda Hatun, Kethüde (mistress housekeeper) of the Harem of Murad III, and the poetess Hubbi Hatun appear to have been very powerful and influential during his reign.

-For a certain period Raziye was also protected by the mother of one of Sultan Mehmed III's sons, Şehzade Selim (died 1597); she had help the young woman (Handan Sultan) with her relationship with the sultan and for this reason the prince's mother treated Raziye as her own parent.
+For a certain period Raziye was also protected by the mother of one of Sultan Mehmed III's sons, Şehzade Selim (died 1597); she had helped the young woman (Handan Sultan) with her relationship with the sultan and for this reason the prince's mother treated Raziye as her own parent.